buildpacks/spec/extensions/project-descriptor.md

 The `.gitignore` pattern is used in both cases.
 The `exclude` and `include` keys are mutually exclusive, and if both are present the Lifecycle will error out.

-Any files that are excluded (either via `include` or `exclude`) will be excluded before the build (i.e. not only exluded from the final image).
+Any files that are excluded (either via `include` or `exclude`) MUST BE excluded before the build (i.e. not only exluded from the final image).

-If both `exclude` and `include` are defined, the build process will error out.
+If both `exclude` and `include` are defined, the build process MUST result in an error.

 ## `[[build.buildpacks]]`

-The build table may contain an array of buildpacks.
+The build table MAY contain an array of buildpacks.
 The schema for this table is:

 ```toml
 [[build.buildpacks]]